kavia-common/government-tourism-portal-144871-144880/frontend_web_app/README.md

 - Admin dashboard with Leaflet map, incidents, and alert management panels
 - Ocean Professional theme (blue & amber accents), responsive design

+## Prerequisites
+- Node.js 18+ and npm

+## Environment Setup
+1) Copy the example env file and adjust if needed: cp .env.example .env

+2) Ensure these values are set:
+   - PORT=3000
+   - HOST=0.0.0.0
+   - VITE_API_BASE_URL=http://localhost:3001

+Vite will bind to HOST:PORT.
+The application reads the backend base URL from `import.meta.env.VITE_API_BASE_URL`.

 ## Getting Started

-1. Install dependencies
+1) Install dependencies
-   - npm install
+   npm install

-2. Run in development
+2) Run in development (Vite on http://0.0.0.0:3000) npm run dev
+   - The scripts also accept environment overrides, e.g.:
-   - npm run dev
+     HOST=0.0.0.0 PORT=3000 npm run dev
-   - Dev server runs on http://localhost:3000 (configured in vite.config.js)

-3. Build for production
+3) Build for production
-   - npm run build
+   npm run build

-   - npm run preview
+4) Preview the production build (also bound to 0.0.0.0:3000) npm run preview

-This app uses simulated APIs (no backend required for demo).
-When integrating with the backend:
-- Backend default host/port: http://localhost:3001
+## Backend Integration

+- Default backend is expected at http://localhost:3001.
-- Set the API base URL via environment variable:
+- All API calls use the base URL from VITE_API_BASE_URL.
+Set it in `.env` (see .env.example).
-  - Copy .env.example to .env and set VITE_API_BASE_URL=http://localhost:3001
-- Alternatively, configure a Vite dev proxy (vite.config.js) to forward /api to http://localhost:3001
+- Optionally, use a Vite proxy to avoid CORS during local development:
-  - Uncomment the proxy block and use fetch('/api/...') in your services
+  - In vite.config.js, uncomment the proxy block and set the target to http://localhost:3001
+  - Then call your APIs with `/api/...` paths from the frontend.

 ## Troubleshooting (Ports / Backend Readiness / CORS)

-- Frontend dev port:
+- Frontend dev server:
-  - The dev server is set to port 3000 and host 0.0.0.0.
-If port 3000 is occupied, free it or change the port in vite.config.js and package.json.
+  - Runs on port 3000 and host 0.0.0.0 by default.
+If port 3000 is in use, free it first (the project requirements fix it to 3000).
 - Backend not ready:
-  - The current frontend uses simulated APIs and does not require the backend to start.
-If you switch to real APIs, ensure the backend is running on port 3001 before using the app.
+  - The default UI uses simulated APIs for demonstration.
+If you switch to real endpoints, make sure the backend is running on :3001.
 - CORS:
-  - If calling the backend directly (no proxy) from http://localhost:3000 to http://localhost:3001, the backend must allow CORS from http://localhost:3000.
+  - When directly calling backend at http://localhost:3001 from http://localhost:3000, ensure the backend allows CORS from http://localhost:3000.
-  - Recommended during development: enable the Vite proxy so requests go through the same origin.
+  - Recommended: enable the Vite proxy during development.
 - Start-up order:
-  - Development with simulated APIs: frontend only.
-  - With real backend: start backend on :3001 first, then start frontend on :3000.
+  - With real backend: start backend on :3001 first, then frontend on :3000.